subrato29/backend-js-bootcamp/nodeJS/NODE.md

 How to write code in console
 ```
 - type `node`
-- to come out or exit: control + D
+- to come out or exit: control + D or .exit

 ```